sachin-jariyal/sachin-jariyal/README.md

 [![Sachin Jariyal Portfolio](https://img.shields.io/badge/VISIT_PORTFOLIO-orange?style=for-the-badge&logoSize=auto)](https://sachin-jariyal.netlify.app/)
 [![Visitor Badge](https://komarev.com/ghpvc/?username=sachin-jariyal&style=for-the-badge)](https://github.com/sachin-jariyal)

 Welcome to my GitHub!
-I'm Sachin, a Full Stack Engineer at [TCS.](https://www.tcs.com/) based out of Hyderabad, India.
+I'm Sachin, a Full Stack Engineer at [TCS.](https://www.tcs.com/) based out of Chandigarh, India.
 I graduated from Punjabi University with a Master of Computer Applications degree in Computer Applications, with an interest in Software Development and Artificial Intelligence!

 As an experienced developer, I have repeatedly been exposed to new cultures and diverse groups of people.
 This has made me able to quickly adapt to changes, and gain a broader perspective.
 I’m always curious about technology and enjoy learning.
 I am a detail oriented person and I keep my goals and tasks organized to maintain productivity.